 Are PERM Case Numbers the Same as Alien Registration Numbers?

-No, these are not the same and should not be used interchangeably.
+No, these are not the same, and you should not be use them interchangeably.
 The PERM Labor Certification Case number is 11 digits and assigned by the Department of Labor for PERM Labor Certification applications.